 Resources for Patients

-Ensuring patients have access to reliable information is critical.
-People are worried about medical and financial issues related to COVID-19.
+Because people are worried about medical and financial issues related to COVID-19, ensuring patients have access to reliable information is critical.
 One poll from the Kaiser Family Foundation shows 40 percent of Americans say their lives have been disrupted, more than half of workers “are worried they will lose income due,” and 41 percent “worry they will put themselves at risk of coronavirus exposure because they can’t afford to stay home from work.”
-One way providers can help calm these anxieties is by sharing accurate, helpful information patients can use.
+Providers can help calm these anxieties by sharing accurate, helpful information that patients can use.

 - Diseases can make anyone sick regardless of their race or ethnicity.

 - Some people are at increased risk of getting COVID-19.

 - People who have been in close contact with a person known to have COVID-19 or people who live in or have recently been in an area with ongoing spread are at an increased risk of exposure.

 - Someone who has completed quarantine or has been released from isolation does not pose a risk of infection to other people.

 - Know what symptoms to look for, when to seek medical advice, and how to identify “emergency warning signs.”